Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 5

-As we came in the was a yacht at the end of Refuge Bay on the sand.
-However, as we thought, it was simply careened.
-At the end of the inlet there was a smaller boat wrecked on the rocks.
+As we came in the main inlet we saw a yacht on the sand at the very end of Refuge Bay.
+However, we assume it is simply careened (wrong as you will see later).
+At the end of the main inlet there is a smaller boat wrecked on the rocks.

 At 1530 we motor in Thunderbird 2 to the Aboriginal site.
 It is a short walk up from the beach to the cave where there is an excellent interpretative display.
 In the cave there are paintings.
 We are back on Catlypso by 1635.
 We have showers and then sundowners.
 Dinner is salmon for everyone but Michael (pork chop) with salad.
 We go to bed at 2100.

 Wednesday 21 June 2017 â Nara Inlet to Butterfly Bay

 It was relatively calm last night, some rolling and strong 20 knot plus winds at times.
 Michael slept right through to 0300 and then mostly through to the morning which means it must have been okay!
 However, Kelly says she did not sleep much from 0300.
 We wake at 0700 and get up at 0800.
 We have breakfast and then head off at 0950.